BobBuildTool/bob/doc/manual/configuration.rst

     Tools are aliases for paths to executables.
 Initially there are no tools.
     They are defined by ``provideTools`` and must be explicitly imported by upstream recipes by listing ``tools`` in the ``use`` attribute.
-Like environment variables the tools are kept as key value pairs where the key is a string and the value is the executable and library paths that are imported when using a tool.
+Like environment variables, the tools are kept as key value pairs where the key is a string and the value is the executable and library paths that are imported when using a tool.

 Sandbox
     This defines the root file system and paths that are used to build the package.
-Unless a sandbox is consumed by listing ``sandbox`` in the ``use`` attribute of a dependency the normal host executables are used.
+Unless a sandbox is consumed by listing ``sandbox`` in the ``use`` attribute of a dependency, the normal host executables are used.
     Sandboxed builds are described in a separate section below.

 All of this information is carried as local state when traversing the